whitesource/merge-confidence/README.md

 The badges available are:

 - **Age**: How old the release is
-- **Adoption**: The percentage of Renovate's user base which is using this library
+- **Adoption**: The percentage of this library's users (within Renovate) which are using this release
-- **Passing**: The percentage of updates which had successful test results
+- **Passing**: The percentage of updates which had successful test results for this update
 - **Confidence**: The confidence level for this update

 ## How Does It Work?